zephyrproject-rtos/zephyr/doc/development_process/api_lifecycle.rst

 or be removed in future versions.
 Try it out and provide feedback to the community via the `Developer mailing list <https://lists.zephyrproject.org/g/devel>`_.

+The following requirements apply to all new APIs:

+- Documentation of the API (usage) explaining its design and assumptions, how it is to be used, current implementation limitations, and future potential, if appropriate.
+- The API introduction should be accompanied by at least one implementation of said API (in the case of peripheral APIs, this corresponds to one driver)
+- At least one sample using the new API (may only build on one single board)

 Peripheral APIs (Hardware Related)
 ==================================